 ISR (USARTD0_RXC_vect){ uint8_t rcv_char = USARTD0.DATA; PORTB.OUTCLR = PIN1_bm; // Turn on BLUE LED if (rcv_char == '\n') // detect last character { *RX_BUFF_POINTER = rcv_char; RX_BUFF_POINTER= &RX_BUFF[0]; RX_DATA_RDY = 1; } else { *RX_BUFF_POINTER = rcv_char; RX_BUFF_POINTER++; } }

-Just to sum it up all, I’m very happy that I was able to repair this servo.
-It doesn’t have as many functionalities as it had with the genuine firmware but at least it works.
+Just to sum it up all, I’m very happy that I was able to successfully finish reverse engineering of HerkuleX DRS-0602 servo.
+It doesn’t have as many functionalities as it had with the factory-made firmware but at least it works.
 At this stage it is very easy to add your own functionalities.
-Maybe I’ve inspired you to hack some stuff – it’s really not that hard as it looks.
-Unless you find a “no-name ASIC” inside π .
+Maybe I’ve inspired you to reverse-engineer some stuff – it’s really not as hard as it looks.
+Unless you find a “no-name ASIC” inside.